swetank07/customer-behavior-analysis/README.md

 ---

-# 📌 Conclusion
+# ✅ Conclusion

-This project demonstrates an end-to-end approach to customer behavior analytics by combining **Python, SQL, and Power BI**.
+Customer Behavior Analysis demonstrates an end-to-end data analytics workflow using **Python, SQL, and Power BI**.

-Starting from customer shopping transaction data, the project moves through data analysis and business-question-driven SQL querying before presenting the results through an interactive Power BI dashboard.
+The project starts with customer shopping transaction data, uses Python and SQL to investigate practical business questions, and presents the results through an interactive Power BI dashboard.

-The final solution provides a structured view of **customer spending, product performance, discounts, subscriptions, customer segments, shipping behavior, category performance, gender, and age-group revenue contribution**.
+The analysis covers **customer spending, revenue, product ratings, discounts, subscriptions, customer segmentation, repeat buyers, shipping types, categories, gender, and age groups**.

----

-## ⭐ Project Highlights

-* End-to-end data analytics workflow
-* 10 practical business questions
-* Python-based analysis
-* PostgreSQL/SQL analysis
-* Customer segmentation
-* Advanced SQL concepts
-* KPI-driven Power BI dashboard
-* Interactive business reporting
-* Product, customer, category, subscription, shipping and age-group analysis
+The final dashboard and analytical outputs provide a structured view of customer behavior and business performance, demonstrating how data can be transformed into useful business insights.